manavdoda7/follow-api/README.md

 }'''

 #### /api/users/username (PATCH Request)
-  * Endpoint for modification in user data
+  * Endpoint for modification in user data.
   * Requirements: Unique token acquired when logged in and username passed in request params should be same as username of user in token.
   * Request body example:<br> ```{
     "email": "email2@email.com",